gokadin/ai-simplest-network/README.tex.md

 ##### What is a gradient?

 It's essentially a vector pointing to the direction of the steepest ascent of a function.
-The gradient is denoted $\nabla$ and is simply the partial derivative of each variable of a function expressed as a vector.
+The gradient is denoted with $\nabla$ and is simply the partial derivative of each variable of a function expressed as a vector.

 Example for a two variable function: